Cell Biology of the Intestine

 Background

+The mammalian intestine is lined by a sheet of apico-basally polarized epithelial cells that are responsible for nutrient absorption and for providing a barrier against entry of pathogens or unwanted substances into the body.
+The intestinal epithelium is a well-organized and highly dynamic tissue, with the vast majority of cells exhibiting rapid collective migration and turnover every 3-5 days.
 The small intestine is segregated into stereotyped patterns of crypts and villi.
-Crypts contain stem and progenitor cells that, upon differentiation, migrate toward the villus tip and are extruded, turning over every 3-5 days, all while maintaining a tight epithelial barrier.
-Defects in barrier function is associated with inflammatory bowel disease (IBD), a major risk factor for intestinal cancer.
-IBD is characterized by poor epithelial barrier function and chronic inflammation and is influenced by the gut microbiota.
-We are interested in better understanding how cell patterning and collective migration contribute to maintaining this tissue barrier, especially in inflammatory conditions.
+Crypts contain stem and progenitor cells that, upon differentiation, migrate toward the villus tip and are extruded, all while maintaining a tight epithelial barrier.
+Defects in barrier function is associated with inflammatory bowel diseases (IBDs), whose prevalence has risen sharply over the past several decades and which present a major risk factor for later development of intestinal cancer.
+IBDs are characterized by poor epithelial barrier function and chronic inflammation and are influenced by a number of factors including genetic predisposition, diet and the gut microbiota.

 Ongoing Research